ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 create_template(file_name, timestep, region_num, bat_name, \**optional), return()

 Creates a template (array, image and rectangle).
 The name of the file must be given, along with the timestep and the region number.
 The code name (eser, ppip, pnat,...) must be given.
 If this bat doesn't exist yet, folders are created.
 The optional argument 'Templates' can be given to specify an alternate path to the templates folders.
 Hash numbers for the image and array are printed out.

 ---

-read_templates(\**optional), return(regions, rectangles)

-Reads in the templates from the correct folder.
-If the folder is somewhere else, this can be specified with the optional 'Templates' argument.

----

-make_folders(path), return()

-Checks whether necessary folders exist for templates and creates new ones if need be.

----

-import_map(map_name, \**optional), return(net, raw_data)

-Imports a map.
-Maps are stored as 'map_name'.npy and 'map_name'\_data.npy.
-Raw_data can be used to visualise the map on the data that was used.

----